-How Africa's Great Green Wall is Fighting Desertification - A Blueprint for Global Resilience
+How Africa’s Great Green Wall is Fighting Desertification — Lessons for Global Resilience

 What Africa's Green Wall Can Teach us About Reversing Land Degradation and Drought